mihir202/CC-Fraud-Detection-using-ML/README.md

 3. Install necessary packages

 Note
 This repository does not contain optimal machine learning models!
-It only assesses various models that can be built using different machine learning algorithms (either implemented or used directly from Graphlab Create package) to perform different tasks.
+It only assesses various models that can be built using different machine learning algorithms to perform different tasks.